Skip to main content

 This dynamic transcends individual sectors.
 Platform companies expand into adjacent markets seeking defensive integration.
 Amazon moves into logistics to ensure reliable delivery.
 FedEx and UPS perceive this as an invasion of their territory.
 They develop competing capabilities.
 Amazon interprets their responses as threats to its supply chain control.
 The spiral continues.

 What makes this tragic is that no company initially sought total war.
 Each moved rationally to protect its position.
 But the accumulation of rational defensive moves created an environment of total competition that no single actor can now escape.
-Even if all participants recognized the dynamic and preferred cooperation, the structural logic would persist.
-Any company that stopped accumulating capabilities would become vulnerable to those that continued.

 This framework explains why corporate cooperation remains perpetually fragile despite mutual benefits.
 Consider industry standard-setting bodies.
 Companies cooperate to establish technical standards that benefit everyone.
 Yet each participant seeks to shape standards toward their existing capabilities.
 The cooperation occurs, but within a competitive framework where relative advantage still matters.